winterbe/java8-tutorial/README.md

 System.out.println(minutesBetween);     // -239
 ```

-LocalTime comes with various factory methods to simplify the creation of new instances, including parsing of time strings.
+LocalTime comes with various factory methods to simplify the creation of new instances, including the parsing of time strings.

 ```java
 LocalTime late = LocalTime.of(23, 59, 59);